brikis98/yevgeniy-brikman-homepage/_posts/2025-05-14-the-noise-of-time.md

 date: "2025-05-14"
 ---

 An interesting bit of historical fiction (fictional biography?) on the life of composer Dmitri Shostakovich under Communism and Stalinism.
-Not a happy read, but an good exploration of life, music, and the arts under totalitarianism.
+Not a happy read, but a good exploration of life, music, and the arts under totalitarianism.

 ## Rating